enricoros/big-AGI/docs/README.md

 - **Advanced Feature Configuration**:
   - **[Browse](config-feature-browse.md)**: Enable web page download through third-party services or your own cloud (advanced)
   - **ElevenLabs API**: Voice and cutom voice generation, only requires their API key
-  - **Google Search API**: guide not yet available, see the Google options in [environment-variables.md](environment-variables.md) in the meantime
+  - **Google Search API**: guide not yet available, see the Google options in 'Environment Variables'
   - **Prodia API**: Stable Diffusion XL image generation, only requires their API key, alternative to DALL·E

 ## Deployment

-System integrators, administrators, whitelabelers: instead of using the public big-AGI instance on [get.big-agi.com](https://big-agi.com), you can deploy your own instance.
+System integrators, administrators, whitelabelers: instead of using the public big-AGI instance on get.big-agi.com, you can deploy your own instance.

 Step-by-step deployment and system configuration instructions.